 - York

-After successfully completing the exam you may choose to apply for the Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential.
-Offered through the American Speech-Language-Hearing Association, the CCC-SLP is not required for licensure in Pennsylvania, but is a strong credential to show prospective employers and clients.
-You would apply through ASHA directly, furnishing proof that you completed a graduate program and clinical fellowship as well as passing scores on the national examination.
+After successfully completing the exam and your clinical fellowship, you may choose to apply for the Certification of Clinical Competence in Speech-Language Pathology (CCC-SLP) credential.
+Offered through the American Speech-Language-Hearing Association, the CCC-SLP is not required for licensure in Pennsylvania but is a strong credential to show prospective employers and clients.
+You must apply directly through ASHA for this certification.

 Step 4.
 Apply for Licensing and Begin Practicing as a Speech-Language Pathologist

 You’ll be able to apply for licensing through the Pennsylvania State Board of Examiners in Speech-Language Pathology and Audiology once you’ve received a passing score on the national exam.
-You’ll be able to apply online for your license.
+You’ll will apply for your license online through the Pennsylvania Licensing System (PALS).

 - An official graduate transcript